 Paul helps clients prepare and adjudicate applications for other nuclear activities, including renewing or amending reactor operating licenses and other materials licenses, transferring licenses as part of commercial transactions, license changes throughout decommissioning, project due diligence, obtaining licenses related to medical isotope facilities, import/export of nuclear materials, and obtaining licenses for consolidated interim storage facilities for spent nuclear fuel.

-In his energy litigation practice, Paul represented clients in the two largest settlements of spent fuel-related claims against the US government.
-He continues to represent numerous clients in multimillion dollar claims against the government for its ongoing failure to accept spent fuel from utilities, both in litigation and settlement.
+Paul also represents numerous clients in multimillion-dollar claims against the government for its failure to accept spent fuel from operating and decommissioning nuclear plants, both in litigation and settlement.